pyrosx/WP-Survey-And-Quiz-Tool/readme.txt

 * Added ability to only show answer explanation on quiz review
 * Added ability to add extra information to answer explanation through the use of %TB_B% and %TB_E% tokens
 * Added ability to mark a quiz even if it has free text questions
+* Added ability to export the results of a quiz to csv

 = 2.11 =